 Under the Action Alternative, TVA would build two transmission lines to serve TVA's Midway, S. Macon, and Dekalb 161-kV substations and EMEPA's upgraded Scooba 161-kV Substation.
-The proposed Midway-S. Macon 161-kV Transmission Line and the S. Macon-DeKalb 161-kV Transmission Line would result in 52.2 miles of new transmission lines on about 363 acres of existing ROW and 268 acres of new ROW (Figure 1-1 and 1-2).
+The proposed Midway-S. Macon 161-kV Transmission Line and the S. Macon-DeKalb 161-kV Transmission Line would result in 52.2 miles of new transmission lines on about 363 acres of existing ROW where TVA has custody and control of the easement and 268 acres of new ROW (Figure 1-1 and 1-2).
 TVA would also install OPGW on the proposed transmission lines to facilitate communications with the TVA network.